IanTeda/docker_stacks/stacks/nextcloud/README.md

 ## Reverse Proxy

-To use a reverse proxy you domain needs to be added as a trusted_domain in `/config/www/nextcloud/config/config.php
+To use a reverse proxy your domain needs to be added as a trusted_domain in `/config/www/nextcloud/config/config.php

 ```php
 'trusted_domains' =>